-As remote working has become the need of the hour, Zoom has taken the center stage as the most preferred video-conferencing app across platforms.
-While I’ve loved using the Zoom app on iPhone to stay connected with dear ones and collaborate with colleagues, at times I’ve run into issues unexpectedly.
+As remote working has become the need of the hour, Zoom has taken centre stage as the most preferred video-conferencing app across platforms.
+While I’ve loved using the Zoom app on iPhone to stay connected with dear ones and collaborate with colleagues.
+At times, I’ve run into issues unexpectedly.
 If it’s the case with you as well, these tried and tested tips can help you fix the Zoom app not working on iPhone or iPad issues.

 - Check Zoom Servers

 - Restart Your iPhone or iPad

 - Contact Zoom Support